 1. Document Retention

 Knowing which of your records to keep, and for how long, is essential to ensuring legal and regulatory compliance.
-To manage records properly, your business should have a comprehensive document retention policy.
-If you’re in the beginning phase of drafting a policy, consult with a records management professional who can offer guidance on industry-specific and general regulatory requirements.
+So to manage records properly, your business should have a comprehensive document retention policy.
+If you’re in the beginning phase of drafting a policy, then consult with a records management professional who can offer guidance on industry-specific and general regulatory requirements.

 2. Indexing and Categorization

 It’s important to know exactly where your information is at all times.
-Every document you maintain should be accurately indexed and categorized.
-At any point in the information lifecycle, you should be able to locate each and every file and distinguish between active files and archival documents.
+First, you should accurately index and categorize every document you maintain.
+So at any point in the information lifecycle, you should be able to locate each and every file.
+You should also be able to distinguish between active files and archival documents.

 3. Secure Storage

 Protecting documents from disaster and unauthorized access is a pillar of records management.
-A commercial records center that meets National Fire Protection Agency (NFPA) and State of California Department of Public Health (CDPH) standards is an ideal facility for safeguarding your records from physical damage.
-Specialized climate and fire protection systems within the records center should be utilized to protect your vital business documents for decades.
-Advanced access controls, intrusion prevention systems, and barcode tracking technology limits access to authorized staff within your organization.
+Firstly, a commercial records center that meets National Fire Protection Agency (NFPA) and State of California Department of Public Health (CDPH) standards is an ideal facility for safeguarding your records from physical damage.
+Secondly, specialized climate and fire protection systems within the records center should be utilized to protect your vital business documents for decades.
+Finally, advanced access controls, intrusion prevention systems, and barcode tracking technology limits access to authorized staff within your organization.

 4. Final Disposition Reviews